Rajpratik71/Mininet-wiki/MininetWalkthrough.md

 In Wireshark, click Capture, then Interfaces, then select Start on the loopback interface (lo).

-For now, there should be no !OpenFlow packets displayed in the main window.
+For now, there should be no OpenFlow packets displayed in the main window.

 ### Interact with Hosts and Switches